lm3nitro/Projects/IDS and IPS/Fail2Ban/Install and Attack Simulation.md

 ## Attacking host

 I then jumped over to the attacking host and used Hydra and the rockyou wordlist to simulate a SSH Brute Force attack on the target host where Fail2Ban was just installed.
-As we can see in the screenshot below, the connection was refused:
+As seen in the screenshot below, the connection was refused:

 ![Pasted image 20240428183041](https://github.com/lm3nitro/Projects/assets/55665256/bbe6d98e-a10f-4b43-9715-425813b4eca4)